run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 ## Improvement #2 - (Refining) Better Prompts

 If you play around with the app a bit now, you might notice that it stopped following our prompt!
-Remember, we added to our `query_str` variable that if the term/definition could not be found, answer to the best of it's knowledge.
+Remember, we added to our `query_str` variable that if the term/definition could not be found, answer to the best of its knowledge.
 But now if you try asking about random terms (like bunnyhug!), it may or may not follow those instructions.

 This is due to the concept of "refining" answers in Llama Index.
 Since we are querying across the top 5 matching results, sometimes all the results do not fit in a single prompt!
 OpenAI models typically have a max input size of 4097 tokens.
 So, Llama Index accounts for this by breaking up the matching results into chunks that will fit into the prompt.
 After Llama Index gets an initial answer from the first API call, it sends the next chunk to the API, along with the previous answer, and asks the model to refine that answer.